ejwillemse/BAN313/chapter3.md

 ---
   title_meta  : Case study 6
 title       : Case study 6 - Different applications of probability distributions description : In this case study we will analyse data for different processes, and see whether the processes can be modelled using specific probability distribution functions.
-The distribitions that we will look at are normal, poisson and exponential, power-law, and uniform.
-After eye-balling the applicable distribution we will find the appropraite distribution parameters, using the data, and then empirically answer some basic planning decisions using the appropriate distribution with its parameters.
+The distributions that we will look at are normal, poisson and exponentia and uniform distributions.
+After eye-balling the applicable distribution we will find the appropriate distribution parameters, using the data, and then empirically answer some basic planning decisions using the appropriate distribution with its parameters.

 --- type:NormalExercise lang:r xp:0 skills:1 key:4fdf3ba090
 ## Background

 In this case study we will analyse data for different processes, and see whether the processes can be modelled using specific probability distribution functions.
-The distribitions that we will look at are:
+The distributions that we will look at are:

   * normal,
-* poisson and exponential,
+* poisson and exponential,  and
-* power-law, and
 * uniform.

 To find out more about all R's built-in distribution functions, type `help("distributions")` in the R console.

-After eye-balling the applicable distribution we will find the appropraite distribution parameters, using the data, and then empirically answer some basic planning decisions using the appropriate distribution with its parameters.
+After eye-balling the applicable distribution we will find the appropriate distribution parameters, using the data, and then empirically answer some basic planning decisions using the appropriate distribution with its parameters.

-We will follow the following crude steps to model a process as a specific distribution:
+We will do the following:

 1. Draw a histogram of the sample data from our process.
-2. See what distribution seems like a good fit for the process (eyeballing),
+2. See what distribution seems like a good fit for the process (eye-balling),
 3. Estimate the distribution parameters using the sample data.
 4. Use the R functions of the distribution to calculate percentiles and probabilities as required.

-The specific R functions that are applicable to this section are:
+The specific R functions that are applicable to this chapter are:

 ```
-pnorm(), qnorm(), rnorm(), ppois(), qpois(), rpois(), pexp(), qexp(), rexp(), punif(), qunif(), runif()
+pnorm(), qnorm(), ppois(), qpois(), pexp(), qexp(), punif(), qunif()
 ```

 To find out more about the functions, type `?function` in the R console.
 The basic usage of the functions is described in [this page](http://www.cyclismo.org/tutorial/R/probability.html).

-Consult the accompanying lecture slides, `Lecture_Week6.pdf`, available on _clickUP_ under the `Theme 2: Simulation models/Week 6 Introduction to key statistical distributions: lecture material/`, or by clicking [on this link](https://clickup.up.ac.za/bbcswebdav/pid-1016180-dt-content-rid-11418452_1/courses/ban313_s1_2017/Lecture_Week6.pdf).
+Consult the accompanying lecture slides, `Lecture_Week6.pdf`, available on _clickUP_ under `Theme 2: Simulation models/Week 6 Introduction to key statistical distributions: lecture material`, or by clicking [on this link](https://clickup.up.ac.za/bbcswebdav/pid-1016180-dt-content-rid-11418452_1/courses/ban313_s1_2017/Lecture_Week6.pdf).

 Please take note that the data used for this chapter is randomly generated and will change: